bradparks/horror/README.md

 - Flash (Stage3D)
 - HTML5 (WebGL)
-- Mac/Windows/Linux (OpenGL)
+- Mac / Windows / Linux (OpenGL)
-- iOS/Android (OpenGL ES)
+- iOS / Android (OpenGL ES)

-Now implemented for OpenFL/Lime/Snow libraries and supports all his targets + clean Flash!
+Now implemented for OpenFL / Lime / Snow libraries and supports all his targets + clean Flash!

 __Native__ and __Web__ builds are compiled with `snow` or `lime` or `openfl`.